meyburdj/concept_bot_filter/README.md

 of instructing a student who may be struggling on mastery of a concept.
 For information on scaffolding and its impact in online education, see [here](https://files.eric.ed.gov/fulltext/EJ1267049.pdf).
-In both the initial chatgpt prompt, and the chat filter architecture, the goal is to direct the ai responses to breakdown the question into component concepts, instruct on the first concept, assess for mastery of that concept and reinforce or continue depending on the student’s response.
-Other approaches, such as enlisting active learning, could also be used to prompt a chatbot experience that fulfills instructional goals, but would require an alternatively engineered prompt.
+In both the initial chatGPT prompt, and the chat filter architecture, the goal is to direct the AI responses to breakdown the question into component concepts, provide instruction on the first concept, assess for mastery of that concept, and reinforce the concept or continue to the next concept depending on the student’s response.
+Other approaches, such as enlisting active learning, could also be used to prompt a chatbot experience that fulfills instructional goals, but would require a differently engineered prompt.

-## Chatgpt Prompt
+## chatGPT Prompt

-I started with a single chatgpt prompt.
-Making use of xml, the prompt directs the llm to follow the scaffolding method discussed above.
+I started with a single chatGPT prompt.
+Making use of XML, the prompt directs the LLM to follow the scaffolding method discussed above.
 An instructor making use of this prompt wold have to fill in their student's grade level and academic topic.
 This example prompt makes use of 10th grade and World History to reinforce the tone and context for the ultimate student